kristopherjohnson/undefinedvalue-pelican/undefinedvalue/content/2017/09/22/everything-on-the-internet-is-not-directed-at-you.md

 Leave those people alone.
 They probably aren't hurting anybody.
 If they aren't your friends, and they aren't asking for replies, they probably won't welcome yours.

-Even if you think their post is harmful, and an unsolicited response is necessary, you may not know the whole context.
+Even if you think their post _is_ harmful, and an unsolicited response _is_ necessary, consider that you may not know the whole context.
 That post may be part of a larger conversation to which you are not a party.
-That post may be directed to someone else.
-The poster may have a very different point of view.
-The poster may have just had a bad day.
+The poster may assume the reader has some background knowledge that you don't have.
+The poster may have a very different point of view from yours.
+The poster may just be having a bad day.

 There are some good old-fashioned rules of courtesy we should all follow when engaging others in conversation:

 - If you want to talk to somebody you don't know, politely introduce yourself first, or ask a mutual acquaintance to introduce you.
-Say something nice before you start disagreeing.
+Say something nice before you start describing your disagreements.
 - If the other person doesn't want to talk to you, leave them alone.
 - Be kind.
 Don't twist the other person's words unfairly.
-Assume the other person is as intelligent and nice as you are, and is as interested in finding the right answers as you are.
+Assume the other person is as intelligent and well-meaning as you are, and is as interested in finding the right answers as you are.
 - If you are angry, consider taking a break to cool down instead of saying something hurtful.
 - Don't demand that any person explain things or provide an education for you.
 If you can find the answers you want with Google, then do that instead of wasting someone's time.
 - Once you've made your case or said your piece, you can stop.